 12. Get It Right Away

 Let the content be accessed straightway by the users.
-If there are other steps or links that leads to the information and make the user work for it, forget the retaining factor.
+If there are other steps or links that lead to the information and make the user work for it, forget the retaining factor.
 The users will hit the back button if the accessibility is poor.

 13. Look Says it All

 It is important to give a systematic look to your content so that it is easily read by the users.
-Be careful to insert paragraphs, heading and bullet points in the subheading categories to make it more time worthy.
+Be careful to insert paragraphs, headings and bullet points in the subheading categories to make it more time worthy.
 Users tend to skip lengthy articles and generally skim and scan the major points that are highlighted and bulleted properly.

 14. The White That Works

 Let the page breathe.
 Do not clutter the website with design or content.
-White space has been an absolute favorite amongst the users and gives the website a neat and a more compact look.
+White space has been an absolute favorite amongst the users and gives the website a neat and more compact look.
 Make sure that the pixels ditch the color or text.

 15. The Test Run

 To determine website usability it is necessary to run it through various tests like A/B testing.
-Check the reactions and feedback of the visitors and see if they find it usable.
+Check the reactions and feedback of the visitors and see if they find it useful.
 There are various tools to assist you in this task which can help you judge the efficiency of the website amongst the wide audience.